 2. We have excluded patients who are contraindicated or who have declined flu.

 Bear in mind that there are some patients with COVID shielding codes on their record who do not have a code which otherwise indicated flu eligibility.
-We have now (in v18.5) auto-included these as eligible but 9OX4 may be needed to ensure payment for these patients.
+We have auto-included these as eligible but you will need to add 'Needs influenza immunisation' 9OX4 may be needed to ensure payment for these patients.

 Each of these folders contains searches broken down into those due 1st invitation, those due 2nd invitation and those who have had 2 invitation and not yet been vaccinated.
 They all have the same layout within them, breaking the groups into manageable age-groups for recall: